 “That too, now come on!”

 D hopped out of her seat and went around the kitchen counter.
-Even though she claimed she was full, she still ran over to the living room, then the couch.
+Even though she claimed she was full, she still ran over to the living room, kicked off her slippers, and threw herself onto the couch.

 I followed, but with much less pep.
 I went to the couch and joined her, sitting, then pulling my legs up on the couch.
 I turned to make sure everyone was comfortable.